mikemaccana/agave/README.md

 So if you’re OK with Agave’s requirements - ie, you support only ES5 environments like current generation browsers and node - you can use Agave.

+### But what about future compatibility?

-Another concern may be naming or implementation conflicts - ie, some other code that uses the same method name but does something different.
+Another concern may be naming or implementation conflicts - ie, another library or perhaps a new version of ES includes some other code that uses the same method name but does something different.
 Agave, like ES5 itself, uses very specific method naming.

  - If your project already has a String.prototype.contains(), and it does something other than tell you whether a string contains a substring, you should consider many things, the least of which is whether you should use this library.
- - If however, like most people, your code is filled with things like:

-        if ( myarray.indexof(myitem) !== −1 ) { ... }

-Then your code will be improved by using Agave.

-        if ( myarray.hasItem(myitem) ) { ... }
+ - We track ES6 updates.
+ - The small chance of a possible future change in implementation - fixable with a very short amount of work in this library in future, is a better price to pay than ugly, long code and with punctuation littered everywhere.

 ## Using Agave